newfold-labs/npm-ui-component-library/docs/intro.md

 ### Components
 The components layer contains more complex and smarter components.
 They are probably the most used building blocks.
 They are a little opinionated, will sometimes contain internal state and represent regular use case components that group multiple elements together into a friendly interface.
 Examples of components are the `InputField` and other form field components, that provide an interface for adding labelling and error messaging to an input element.

+### Attribution
+This library is a fork of the [Yoast UI Library](https://ui-library.yoast.com/).
+It was forked to more easily contribute to and manage deployments independently of any plugin.